 Friendship, just like any other relationship, takes work.

 With many of my own friends having left for university, I discovered the difficulties of long distance friendship.
 Sometimes all you want is a hug from your friend when you have a bad day, or to laugh over stupid things whilst eating ice cream.
 Sadly life isn’t an American teen movie.
 Perhaps this is a good thing.
 Not seeing your friends constantly means the time you do get to spend with them becomes even more meaningful.
 You have to catch each other up on what’s new in your lives, and before you now it, it’s like you’ve spent no time apart.

 But for those times when you really miss them, sometimes a quick visit is all that’s needed.
 I think the best investment I made in my friendships was my railcard.
-I often worry I can’t fit in visiting my friends with work and other commitments, before I realise how stupid I’m being.
-These friendships won’t miraculously last on their own, I need to make the time to see them.
-And it’s always a bonus getting to explore a new city when you visit a friend.
+I often worry I can’t fit in visiting my friends with work and other commitments before I realise how stupid I’m being.
+These friendships won’t miraculously last on their own; I need to make time to see them and ensure I’m putting in the same amount of effort that I hope to receive back.
+Sometimes all it takes is sending a little postcard to let them know you’re thinking of them and I always keep an eye out for long distance friendship gifts that I know will make them smile.
+Let them know you appreciate them!
+Plus, it’s always a bonus when you get to explore a new city with your friend whilst visiting them.

 Planning trips in advance is great as it means you have a day you definitely know you’ll see your friend, yet it’s not always possible.